THE REFORM TEMPLE OF ROCKLAND

 Signage stating the capacity limits will be at the elevator door on both floors

-Each bathroom capacity will be limited to 3 people occupancy at a time.
+Each bathroom capacity will be limited to 3-person occupancy at a time.

-Congregants will have to bring their own Tallit and/or Kippot.
+Congregants and guests will need to provide their own Tallit.

 Kippot may be provided by RTR or by a family hosting special event, but these are meant to be taken home and not reused by RTR.